-Copyright © 2014, 2019, 2021, 2022
+Copyright © 2014, 2019, 2020, 2022, 2023

-The High-Quality Work-Based Learning roadmap used, with permission, for this updated guide cover and sections is an adaptation of a roadmap originally created by Chesterfield County Public Schools, Department of Career and Technical Education, Work-Based Learning Section, Career Experience Consultants Team.
+The Career and Technical Education (CTE) High-Quality Work-Based Learning (HQWBL) roadmap used, with permission, for the guide cover and sections is an adaptation of a roadmap originally created by Chesterfield County Public Schools, Department of Career and Technical Education, Work-Based Learning Section, Career Experience Consultants Team.

-The VAVoyager logo was created by Tanmeo Jones and Tamia Fenner.
-Tanmeo and Tamia are students from the Graphic Imaging 2 class at Richmond Technical Center, Thrive Program, in Richmond Public Schools.

-The Virginia High-Quality Work-Based Learning tagline (Explore ∙ Connect ∙ Succeed) was created by Ibaadullah Hassan, Graphic Communications student at Academies of Loudoun.
+The Virginia CTE High-Quality Work-Based Learning tagline (Explore ∙ Connect ∙ Succeed) was created by Ibaadullah Hassan, a former Graphic Communications student from Academies of Loudoun.

 The Virginia Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.

-For further information on notice of non-discrimination, visit https://ocrcas.ed.gov/contact-ocr for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+For further information on notice of non-discrimination, visit https://ocrcas.ed.gov/contact-ocr for the address and phone number of the office that serves your area or call 1-800-421-3481.

-Last revised in April 2022
+Last revised in February 2023